alexkalisz/Mindful-Living/README.md

 ### Footer
-- Includes links to Love Running's social media profiles for easy connectivity.
+- Includes links to Mindful Living social media profiles for easy connectivity.
 - Encourages users to stay connected and engaged.